Nir Friedman

-Nir Friedman (ניר פרידמן; born 1967) is an Israeli Professor of Computer Science and Biology at the Hebrew University of Jerusalem.
+Nir Friedman (ניר פרידמן; born 1967) is an Israeli professor of computer science and biology at the Hebrew University of Jerusalem.

-His research combines Machine Learning and Statistical Learning with Systems Biology, specifically in the fields of Gene Regulation, Transcription and Chromatin.
+His research combines machine learning and statistical learning with systems biology, specifically in the fields of gene regulation, transcription and chromatin.

 Education and research

-Friedman earned his B.Sc degree from Tel Aviv University (1987) and his M.Sc from the Weizmann Institute of Science (1992).
-In 1997, he completed his Ph.D. at Stanford under the supervision of Joseph Halpern, in the field of Artificial Intelligence.
+Friedman earned his BSc degree from Tel Aviv University (1987) and his MSc from the Weizmann Institute of Science (1992).
+In 1997, he completed his Ph.D. at Stanford under the supervision of Joseph Halpern, in the field of artificial intelligence.

 After some postdoctoral work at the University of California, Berkeley, he accepted a faculty position at the School of Computer Science, the Hebrew University of Jerusalem.